Table of Contents

 Causes of Rickets

 Vitamin D is obtained through sunlight and food.
 Vitamin D is produced when the skin is exposed to sunlight.
-Use of sunscreen blocks the rays and hence the production of Vitamin D by the skin is reduced.
+The use of sunscreen blocks the rays and hence the production of Vitamin D by the skin is reduced.

 Fish oil and fat and the egg yolk are highly rich in Vitamin D. In addition, some cereals, milk and fruit juices also contain Vitamin D.